 But at least five of those ideas eventually became some of our most successful annual events.
 And for the record, I still think the pole dancing for fitness would have been a big money maker.
 The point is, not everything you brainstorm is going to be golden, but some of it will.

 #5 Tell Your Internal Editor to Shut Up

 It might sound harsh, but it’s the only way to shut down that know-it-all, judgmental voice in your head.
 Whether it’s telling you the whole book is crap, or nagging you to edit the word sprint you just completed because it could be so much better, just tell it to shut up and keep on writing.

 Okay, if you want to be kinder, you can tell your inside editor you don’t need the help right now thank you, but you’ll be counting on it later.
 The quickest way to fail at amassing 50k words is getting caught in the editing loop.
 Write now, edit later.

 I offer this strategy with a caveat.
 At times, when something wasn’t working and my writing was stalling out, I’d share thoughts for a solution with a writing buddy.
 Talking through it often helped me decide on a direction and get back to writing.
 But, if you find yourself talking about what you’re going to write more than you are actually writing it – at least record the conversations so you can transcribe them into actual words toward your 50k.

 #7 Write What You Know

 That old saw?
 Not exactly.
-There are probably sections of your book where you know exactly what is going to happen, but you’re struggling with the chapters that come before.
+There are probably sections of your book where you know exactly what is going to happen, but you’re struggling with the chapters that come before and after.
 It’s okay to write out of sequence.
 Go ahead and write the parts that come more easily.

 I’m all about writing dialogue.
 Often times a chapter’s plot line comes to me as the dialogue for that chapter.
 I might have trouble with he lead in, the setting and action, but I know exactly what my characters are going to say once I can set the scene, so I skip right to the good stuff, and worry about the rest of it later.